-At EyeQuant, we use machine learning to analyze fixation data from eye tracking studies and determine which design characteristics contribute most to visual saliency.
-As it turns out, color hue is a factor, but a far more important factor is luminance, and specifically, luminance contrast.
+At EyeQuant, we use machine learning to analyse fixation data from eye-tracking studies and determine which design characteristics contribute most to visual saliency.
+As it turns out, colour hue is a factor, but a far more important factor is luminance, and specifically, luminance contrast.

-What is luminance?
-Technically, it refers to the intensity or perceived “brightness” of a light.
+So what is luminance?
+Technically, luminance refers to the intensity or perceived “brightness” of a light.
 In the context of design, luminance contrast is the difference in luminance between an object on the screen compared to its surroundings.

 Just how important is luminance contrast?
-Well, NASA claims that luminance contrast is the most important aspect of color choice in graphics, and a key component of attention management, even when designing cockpit graphics.
+NASA claims that luminance contrast is the most important aspect of colour choice in graphics, and a key component of attention management – this is a principle they adopt even when designing cockpit graphics.

 This example from NASA’s AMES Research Center shows how luminance contrast helps to define which content in a design is most important.

 Let’s look at a practical example.
-Imagine your site has a white background and your brand guidelines allow for two shades of green for the CTA button, and either white or grey button-text.
+Imagine your site has a white background.
+Your brand guidelines allow for two shades of green for the CTA button and either white or grey button text.
 In this case, the highest-contrast combination is the darker green button with white text.

 As you can see below, this version of the CTA (Option 1) stands out more than any of the other possibilities within the brand guidelines.

-Now here’s an example of a green button that doesn’t get seen right away:The green button used on this product page is loaded with luminance contrast, and it works.
-According to the EyeQuant perception map, users look directly at the button within 3 seconds of landing on the page.
+In the example below, we can see that green buttons aren’t necessarily always the best option.
+While the green button used on this product page is loaded with luminance contrast, according to the EyeQuant perception map, users will not look directly at the button within 3 seconds of landing on the page.

 Not quite, and this graphic (also from NASA) nicely illustrates why:

-Here, you probably noticed the red and pink letters right away, even though they have less luminance contrast than the the black letters.
-This is called the “pop out” effect.
+Here, you probably noticed the red and pink letters right away, even though they have less luminance contrast than the black letters.
+This is called the “pop-out effect”.

 Because there are so many black letters, it becomes hard for your eyes to determine which ones are most likely to be important.
-Instead, the red and pink letters stood out because they’re a very different hue.
-Just like with luminance, it’s the hue contrast that matters, though – there’s nothing intrinsically special about the colors red or pink.
+Instead, the red and pink letters stand out because they’re a very different hue.
+Just like with luminance, it’s the hue contrast that matters, though there’s nothing intrinsically special about the colours red or pink.

-The “pop out effect” on websites is especially relevant when there are many objects on the page with high luminance contrast.
+The “pop-out effect” on websites is especially relevant when there are many objects on the page with high luminance contrast.
 Most websites use a white background and black text, so if you’re using black or white buttons, you risk having them get lost in the design despite their strong luminance contrast.
-This is why using brand colors for buttons can also be dangerous, as these colors tend to be used in multiple other places on the page.
+This is why using brand colours for buttons can also be dangerous, as these colours tend to be used in multiple other places on the page.

-To choose a button that has an appropriate level of hue contrast, we recommend brushing up a little bit on basic color theory and the color wheel.
-We wrote about this in a previous blog post here.
+To choose a button that has an appropriate level of hue contrast, we recommend brushing up a little bit on basic colour theory and the colour wheel.
+We wrote about this in a previous blog post.

-The best color choice for a CTA button depends not just on the button, but on its context and the content around it.
-The best choice:
+The best colour choice for a CTA button depends not just on the button, but on its context and the content around it.

-Not quite.
-The tips above should go a long way, but EyeQuant has identified dozens of other factors that have a measurable impact on visual saliency, so keep that in mind.
+The tips above should go a long way, but EyeQuant has identified dozens of other factors that have a measurable impact on visual saliency.

-To know with certainty which button will draw the most attention on your website, you’d need to run a scan-phase eye tracking study for every page on your website, with several different button variants.
+To know with certainty which button will draw the most attention, you’d need to run a scan-phase eye tracking study for every page on your website, with several different button variants.
 That’s with real eye-tracking – mouse movement and click maps don’t count.

-If that’s not a realistic option for you, EyeQuant’s web service simulates a real eye-tracking study based on the machine learning we’ve done with huge amounts of fixation data from past eye-tracking studies.
-It’s more than 85% as accurate as a real study and provides near-instant results.
+If that’s not a realistic option for you, EyeQuant simulates a real eye-tracking study based on the machine learning we’ve done with huge amounts of fixation data from past eye-tracking studies.
+It’s more than 90% as accurate as a real-life study and provides near-instant results.